rust-lang/rfcs/text/0000-implicit-drop-warning.md

 I would like private fields to block partial moves, but that seems to be a change from how Rust works today.
 Types that want to block partial moves may need a dummy `Drop` implementation.
 If the warning message is good enough, having a private non-`Destruct` field may be sufficient, as a warning will be produced if it is dropped as part of a public partial move.

-## Destructuring types which do not implement `Destruct`

-to resolve: before implementation

-If a type has an explicit negative impl for `ScopeDrop`, should we allow or forbid partial moves and destructuring?
-I lean towards allowing partial moves from these types, which should be rare.

-Most types will use `PhantomIndestructible`, and putting this in a private field effectively prevents partial moves out of your type because you cannot move out the marker and thus the compiler will attempt to drop it, producing an error.

 # Drawbacks
 [drawbacks]: #drawbacks

 * Because `Destruct` is not assumed by default, adapting crates to this feature potentially requires lots of lines of code changes, particularly to crates that commonly drop generic values.
 * These are not linear types.
-This does not eliminate the use of `mem::forget`, so APIs like scoped thread guards are still broken: unsafe code cannot rely on destructors of any kind to be run for safety.
+This does not eliminate the use of `mem::forget`, so APIs like thread join guards are still broken: unsafe code cannot rely on destructors of any kind to be run for safety.
-* Adds another auto trait, which adds another piece of magic that happens without the user explicitly requesting it.

 # Rationale and alternatives